nf-core/website/src/content/docs/contributing/tutorials/nf-test_assertions.md

 )
 ```

-_Explanation_: Verifies the content of the first six lines of a gzipped file, and the total number of lines in the file.
+_Explanation:_ Verifies the content of the first six lines of a gzipped file, and the total number of lines in the file.

 ### ReadLines & Contains

-_Motivation_: We can't make a snapshot of the complete file, but we want to make sure that a specific substring is always present.
+_Motivation:_ We can't make a snapshot of the complete file, but we want to make sure that a specific substring is always present.

 - [sratoolsncbisettings](https://github.com/nf-core/modules/blob/master/modules/nf-core/custom/sratoolsncbisettings/tests/main.nf.test)